anup-moitra/md102-intune-virtual-company-lab/00-project-overview/lab-implementation-roadmap.md

 - Microsoft Store app deployment completed
 - Required Microsoft Store apps verified in Company Portal
 - Available Microsoft Store apps verified in Company Portal
+- Win32 7-Zip app deployment completed
+- 7-Zip packaged as `.intunewin`
+- 7-Zip uploaded to Intune as a Windows app (Win32)
+- 7-Zip assigned as Required to `GRP-Pilot-Users`
+- 7-Zip install status verified in Intune

 Current focus:

-- Continue with Win32 7-Zip app deployment
+- Continue to Microsoft 365 Apps deployment or Company Portal self-service app testing
-- Package and upload a Win32 app to Intune
-- Configure install command, uninstall command, and detection rule
-- Assign the Win32 app to the pilot group
-- Verify installation on WIN-CORP-001
+- Continue updating GitHub documentation as screenshots and validation are completed
+- Keep roadmap, README, and related lab files aligned after each completed lab

 > [!NOTE]
 > The project is not being completed strictly in folder order.
-Microsoft Store app deployment was completed before some compliance, Conditional Access, and Autopilot labs.
+Microsoft Store app deployment and Win32 app deployment were completed before some compliance, Conditional Access, and Autopilot labs.
 This roadmap reflects the actual hands-on progress.

 ---